Azure/iot-identity-service/docs/dev/running/aziot-certd.md

 1. Finally, run the service.

-    As mentioned at the beginning, if your config file is not saved at `/etc/aziot/certd/config.toml`, set the `AZIOT_CERTD_CONFIG` env var to its actual path.
+    As mentioned at the beginning, set the `AZIOT_CERTD_CONFIG` and `AZIOT_CERTD_CONFIG_DIR` env vars if you configuration does not use the default paths.

     ```sh
     export LD_LIBRARY_PATH="$LD_LIBRARY_PATH:$PWD/target/x86_64-unknown-linux-gnu/debug"